Weng Cho Chew

 Undergraduate Research Opportunities

 Prof. Chew welcomes undergraduates to work in his research group.

-- Casimir force calculation, solar cells, nano-electronics, and nano-optics
+- Casimir force calculation, solar cells, nano-electronics, quantum effects in optics and electromagnetics, and nano-optics

-- Inverse scattering, imaging, and physics-based signal processing
+- Inverse scattering, computational imaging, and physics-based signal processing

 - Parallelization of fast algorithms

 - Electromagnetics, wave propagation in inhomogeneous media, microwave integrated circuits, microstrip antennas, and fast algorithms for radar scattering, low frequency electromagnetics, layered media, and left-handed materials.